adaptivestone/framework-example-project/README.md

-# Sampe progect for ADS-framework
+# Sample project for ADS-framework

 Clone it and use as template